The Florida Vascular Foundation

 Apply for Florida Vascular Foundation Scholarship

-The 2018 deadline hass passed.
-Applications will be accepted for the 2019 Florida Vascular Foundation Conference Scholarship in the summer of 2018.
+The 2019 deadline has passed.
+Applications will be accepted for the 2020 Florida Vascular Foundation Conference Scholarship in the summer of 2019.
 The scholarship is available to General/Vascular Residents who demonstrate a commitment to the study, research and promotion of public awareness of vascular diseases.
 Scholarships will be presented to successful candidates from Florida Accredited General/Vascular Surgical Training Programs, at the Florida Vascular Society's Annual Scientific Sessions.

 Peter Nelson, MD, FACS

 L. Daniel Kaelin, MD